 When a TRS retiree who retired after Sept.
-1, 2005, works more than half-time in the calendar month for a TRS reporting employer (RE), the employer is required to remit surcharges to TRS.
+1, 2005, works more than half-time in the calendar month for a TRS reporting employer (RE), the employer is required to pay surcharges to TRS.
 The potential surcharges due are the Pension Surcharge and TRS-Care Surcharge.
+Under Senate Bill (SB) 202, effective September 1, 2021, employers cannot directly or indirectly pass the cost of the employer surcharges to the retiree through payroll deduction, by imposition of a fee, or by any other means designed to recover the cost.